cronokirby/new-blog/content/posts/Interfaces-to-Traits.md

 One downside of Java's interfaces is that old types cannot implement new interfaces.
-If we notice a behavior we want to abstract over, we can't make it with existing types.
+If we notice a behavior we want to abstract over, we can't make it work with existing types.
 Because Go has implicit interfaces, if we notice that multiple types already have a given method, we can abstract over that.
 We can create a function that accepts any type that has a given set of methods by using interfaces.